 How Does a Cat Mom Prepare for a Natural Disaster?

-As I write this in Maine, the storm is bearing down on us.
+As I write this in Maine, Hurricane Sandy is bearing down on us.
 Of course, we're certainly not going to get the worst of it.
 I’ll probably lose power for a while, but because I live in the largest city in the state, the odds are that I won’t be in the dark for more than a day or two.

 I made preparations, and many of them have been with my cats in mind.
 Most people think of disaster preparation for themselves, but in the heat of a near-panic state, they might forget to think about their pets.